 something of a landmark in the history of the game, at least for forms of the game played under a critical public eye.
 Not only would good-hearted public tolerance of incompetent fielding henceforth begin to evaporate, but it had been convincingly demonstrated that a middling group of players could be moulded into a winning team around a core of excellence in fielding, the department of the game in which the quality of the ensemble – as opposed to the qualities of individual players – comes out most clearly.

 So fellow travelers, what, one may ask – superlative use of punctuation aside – is there to divine from these fine lines?
 Perhaps Coetzee, adrift from the country of his provenance, is purposefully cocking a snoop to those who now claim him in their name?
 Perhaps it is nothing?
-I have always argued that South Africa did not lose Coetzee to Australia – he continues to maintain a home in Cape Town, after all (was he previously ‘lost’ through his many years in the UK and USA?) – and it is clear, in these and other writings, that wherever his cosmopolitan life now takes him, South Africa remains deeply etched in his mind, memories and work.
-“I did not leave South Africa because I had to,” he has been quoted as saying.
+I have always argued that South Africa did not lose Coetzee to Australia – he continues to maintain a home in Cape Town.
+After all, was he previously ‘lost’ through his many years in the UK and USA?
+And it is clear, in these and other writings, that wherever his cosmopolitan life now takes him, South Africa remains deeply etched in his mind, memories and work.
+“I did not leave South Africa because I had to,” Coetzee is quoted as saying.
 “In fact I didn’t so much leave South Africa – a country with which I retain strong emotional ties – as come to Australia.”